filamentphp/filament/packages/panels/docs/03-resources/09-widgets.md

 }
 ```

-Now, on the widget class, you must add the `InteractsWithPageTable` trait, and return the name of the page class from the `getPage()` method:
+Now, on the widget class, you must add the `InteractsWithPageTable` trait, and return the name of the page class from the `getTablePage()` method:

 ```php
 use App\Filament\Resources\ProductResource\Pages\ListProducts;